kikongwe/candidate-test/README.md

 3. Push branch and create a pull request to the base repo's master branch for review

 ## Coding tasks
-1. Debug the issue with the link failing to direct to site
+1. Debug the issue with the button failing to redirect to the TrueNorth site.
+2. Add a new style (in CSS) for the hover state of the button.

+## Extended coding task if you have the extra time
-2. Create a counter that tracks the amount of clicks to the button.
+Create a counter that tracks the amount of clicks to the button.
 This can be accomplished with whatever means you need in JS and you can style the counter however you like.
-3. Add a new style (in CSS) for the hover state of the button.

 # Bonus Answers (Optional)
 Place bonus answers in a text file in your pull request